huggingface/blog/accelerate-big-models.md

 # This works on Colab.
 Pick a larger checkpoint if you have time to wait and enough disk space!
 checkpoint = "facebook/opt-2.7b"
 generator = pipeline("text-generation", model=checkpoint, device_map="auto", torch_dtype=torch.float16)

+# Perform inference
 generator("More and more large language models are opensourced so Hugging Face has")
 ```

-We'll explain what each of those arguments does in a moment, but first just consider the traditional model loading pipeline in PyTorch: it usually consists of:
+We'll explain what each of those arguments do in a moment, but first just consider the traditional model loading pipeline in PyTorch: it usually consists of:

 1. Create the model
 2. Load in memory its weights (in an object usually called `state_dict`)
 3. Load those weights in the created model
 4. Move the model on the device for inference

 While that has worked pretty well in the past years, very large models make this approach challenging.
-Here the model picked has 2.7 billion parameters.
-In the default precision, it means that just step 1 (creating the model) will take roughly 10.8GB in RAM (1 parameter in float32 takes 4 bytes in memory).
+Here the model picked has 2.7 *billion* parameters.
+In the default precision, it means that just step 1 (creating the model) will take roughly **10.8GB** in RAM (1 parameter in float32 takes 4 bytes in memory).
 This is enough to fill almost all the RAM available in Colab.

 Then step 2 will load in memory a second copy of the model (so another 10.8GB in RAM in default precision) which will get you out of RAM on Colab for the 2.7B model.
-If you were trying to load BLOOM or OPT-176B, like this, you would need 1.4 **terabytes** of CPU RAM.
+If you were trying to load the largest models, for example BLOOM or OPT-176B (which both have 176 billion parameters), like this, you would need 1.4 **terabytes** of CPU RAM.
 That is a bit excessive!
 And all of this to just move the model on one (or several) GPU(s) at step 4.

 Clearly we need something smarter.
 In this blog post, we'll explain how Accelerate leverages PyTorch features to load and run inference with very large models, even if they don't fit in RAM or one GPU.
 In a nutshell, it changes the process above like this: